 Since the issuance of E.O.
 13810, OFAC has designated entities and individuals involved in North Korea's illicit shipping and transportation activities, trading companies, and financial and banking representatives, and identified multiple vessels as blocked property.
-On August 3, 2018, OFAC designated Russian-registered Agrosoyuz Commercial Bank pursuant to Section 4 of E.O.
-13810 for knowingly conducting or facilitating a significant transaction on behalf of a representative of U.S.-and UN-designated Foreign Trade Bank, North Korea's primary foreign exchange bank.
-On July 23, 2018, OFAC issued a joint advisory with the U.S. Department of State and the U.S. Department of Homeland Security to alert businesses, to include U.S. and foreign businesses, to the sanctions evasion tactics used by North Korea that could expose them-including manufacturers, buyers, and service providers-to supply chain sanctions compliance risks under U.S. or UN sanctions authorities.
-Earlier, on February 23, 2018, with the U.S. Department of State and the U.S. Coast Guard, OFAC issued a North Korea Sanctions Advisory on sanctions risks related to North Korea's shipping practices, to alert persons globally of North Korea's deceptive shipping practices to evade U.S. and UN sanctions.
+For example, on June 19, 2019, OFAC designated Russian-registered Russian Financial Society pursuant to Section 4 of E.O.
+13382 for having provided, or attempted to provide, financial, material, technological, or other support for, or goods or services in support of, U.S.-designated Dandong Zhongsheng Industry & Trade Co.
+Ltd. On March 21, 2019, OFAC designated two China-based shipping companies pursuant to E.O.
+13722 and E.O.
+13810 that have helped North Korea evade sanctions, and, in a related action, issued an update, along with the U.S. Department of State and the U.S. Coast Guard, to a sanctions advisory focused on North Korea's illicit shipping practices, which was initially published in February 2018.
+The updated advisory provides new information about North Korea's deceptive shipping practices, additional guidance on how to mitigate the risk of involvement in these practices, a new graphic depicting certain ports of call, and three new annexes.

 Other Treasury actions underscore the serious risks that any financial activity involving the DPRK may facilitate WMD and ballistic missile activities.
 In November 2016, pursuant to Section 311 of the USA PATRIOT Act, FinCEN issued a final rule prohibiting U.S. financial institutions from opening or maintaining correspondent accounts for, or on behalf of, North Korean banking institutions and requiring covered financial institutions to apply special due diligence to their foreign correspondent accounts that is reasonably designed to guard against the use of such accounts to process transactions involving North Korean financial institutions.
-FinCEN noted that the North Korean government continues to use state-controlled financial institutions and front companies to conduct illicit international financial transactions, some of which support the proliferation of WMD and the development of ballistic missiles.
-20
+FinCEN noted that the North Korean government continues to use state-controlled financial institutions and front companies to conduct illicit international financial transactions, some of which support the proliferation of WMDs and the development of ballistic missiles.